juan-chacon/cse15l-lab-reports/Week-1-Lab-Report.md

 Once you're signed in, you should be in a page similar to the one below.
 ![Image](account.jpg)

 Although you were not asked for any password, it's important that you know what it is as it will be used to log into your ieng6 account.
-In the event that you don't remember it, click the course specific account in which you're trying to log into and you will be brought into this page below.
+In the event that you don't remember it, click the course specific account in which you're trying to log into and you will be brought into this page

 ![Image](reset.jpg)

 Click the change your password button and follow the given instructions to successfully change your password.